ManoloiuAlexandru/Python-Java-Comparison/README.md

 The main reason that there are 2 servers, one with Java and one with Python, is so you can see how to solve a problem in python and in java.

-***Note: The react server is there so we have a front-end part the Java and the Python server solve the same problems***
+***Note: The react server is there so we have a front-end part that we will use to send data from the user to the Java and the Python server in order to solve the same problems***

 ----------------------------------------------------------------------------------------------------------------------------------------